-Electronic signaling devices may include, but not be limited to, pagers, beepers and cellular/digital telephones
+Electronic signaling devices may include, but not be limited to cellular/digital telephones

-7. Possession or use of laser pointers, unless used for a valid instructional or other school-related purpose, including employment (Penal Code 417.27)
+7. Possession or use of laser pointers, unless used for a valid instructional or other schoolrelated purpose, including employment (Penal Code 417.27)

 Prior to bringing a laser pointer on school premises, students shall first obtain permission from the principal or designee.
 The principal or designee shall determine whether the requested use of the laser pointer is for a valid instructional or other school-related purpose.